 National Private Placement Regime

 In the interim, non-EU AIFs can be marketed in Europe without a passport by EU and non-EU AIFM via national private placement regimes under AIFMD.
-Article 36 and article 42 AIFMD contain provisions and requirements for the marketing in EU without a passport of non-EU AIFs also by non-EU AIFM.
-According to AIFMD, Host States are at liberty of gold-plating the process of the national private placement registration and impose compliance with additional requirements.
+AIFMD contains provisions and requirements under Article 36 and Article 42 for the marketing in EU without a passport of non-EU AIFs also by non-EU AIFM.
+Host Member States are at liberty of gold-plating the process of the national private placement registration and impose compliance with additional requirements.

 Veneziano & Partners is a veteran of the process of AIFMD fund passporting and private placement and can efficiently prepare and arrange submission of applications, liaise with regulatory authorities until approval and on ongoing basis thereafter